Skip to main content

 Rates

 Two SBA-guaranteed loan programs with materially different structure, rate, and use of funds.
-SBA 7(a) is the flexible single-loan workhorse — Prime + 2.25-3.0% variable, $5M max, covers real estate + equipment + working capital + acquisition + refinance.
-SBA 504 is the owner-occupied real estate / heavy equipment specialty — 6.00-7.00% blended, 90% LTV, 25-year fixed CDC portion, no aggregate project cap.
+SBA 7(a) is the flexible single-loan workhorse, Prime + 2.25-3.0% variable, $5M max, covers real estate + equipment + working capital + acquisition + refinance.
+SBA 504 is the owner-occupied real estate / heavy equipment specialty, 6.00-7.00% blended, 90% LTV, 25-year fixed CDC portion, with the conventional bank first mortgage carrying ~50% of larger projects.
 The decision turns on use of funds, rate type, owner-occupancy, equity efficiency, and speed-of-close.
 Decision framework + 14-dimension comparison + worked examples.

 Key Takeaways